 Kenton: I'm an engineer.
 I'm the architect of Cloudflare Workers.
 In a past life I worked for Google for several years.
 I was once known as the "protocol buffers person," I was the one who open sourced that.
 And I founded a company called Sandstorm that was later acquired by Cloudflare.

 Brian: I'm familiar.
 I remember Sandstorm.
 Well, I remember the name and I vaguely remember that the acquisition happened.
 Interesting.
 You founded Sandstorm, you said?

 Brian: OK, yeah.
 I know Jade.
 I met Jade not too long ago.
 But that's a lot of inside baseball.
 How about Cloudflare?
 Now you're a part of Cloudflare.
 What is that thing?

 Kenton: We have computers in 151 locations today and rapidly expanding, thousands of locations in the future.
 And we let you take that and put that network in front of your website in order to provide a few things.
 One is it's a large HTTP cache.
 We can cache your static content at the "edge."
 We call it the edge.
 The locations close to the end user, so that they can receive that content quickly.

 We have a web application firewall which blocks malicious traffic, we have DDoS protection.
 We have absorbed the largest DDoS attacks in the world without any trouble and a whole bunch of other features.
 There's a long list of things that are implemented as a proxy in these locations before the requests go to your "origin server," as we call it.

 Brian: OK, cool.
-And you guys have all these locations, do you guys own servers?
-Are you guys building these things out?
+And you folks have all these locations, do you own servers?
+Are you building these things out?